 When Do PTSD Symptoms Appear After an Accident?

 According to the Mayo Clinic, post-traumatic stress disorder symptoms usually start within a month of a traumatic event but may not appear for over a year.
 Delayed symptoms can be problematic for a personal injury claim.

 Filing a Claim for PTSD Following a Car Accident in Maryland

 PTSD can be claimed as pain and suffering.
 The condition may merit time off work and incur the costs of appointments with medical professionals like therapists or counselors.
 It may take weeks or even months for the PTSD linked to a car crash to subside.

 Often the insurance company of the driver who caused the accident will dispute claims you suffered from PTSD due to the actions of its driver.
 The insurer might argue you exaggerated your symptoms and it’s natural to be anxious or depressed after a car wreck with injuries.
 The insurance company will attempt to blur the line between ‘normal response’ to a crash and post-traumatic stress disorder.

 If you suffered PTSD, your Maryland personal injury lawyer will build up a case that your symptoms went above and beyond the normal reaction to a crash.
 PTSD is not limited to those hurt in the wreck.
 Family members, first responders, and witnesses may be affected.
 PTSD often harms your home life.

 Contact a Maryland Injury Lawyer After PTSD Following a Car Accident

 If you suffer the symptoms of PTSD, don’t suffer alone.
-At the Law Offices of Randolph Rice, we are familiar with this condition.
+At the Rice, Murtha & Psoras, we are familiar with this condition.
 We help car accident victims who suffer a wide range of physical and emotional injuries.
 We will make a full evaluation and fight for your right to compensation.
 Please contact our Baltimore personal injury lawyer today at (410) 694-7291.